Lincolnkson/alx_be_python/README.md

                     time with a value of 3 (representing 3 years).
                     Calculate the simple interest using the formula provided and store the result in a variable named interest.
                     Print the calculated interest in a format: The simple interest is: [interest].

+2. Calculate the Area of a Rectangle

+          Task Description:

+                    For this task, you are to write a Python script that calculates the area of a rectangle.
+The area of a rectangle is found by multiplying its length by its width.

+                    Instructions:

+                    Create a file named rectangle_area.py.
+                    Define two variables in this file:
+                    length with a value representing the length of the rectangle. width with a value representing the width of the rectangle.
+                    For simplicity, let’s use length = 10 and width = 5.
+                    Calculate the area of the rectangle using the formula (Area = length × width) and store the result in a variable named area.
+                    Print the calculated area in a format: The area of the rectangle is: [area].